unioslo/zabbix-cli/README.md

 #### API token

-Zabbix-cli also supports authentication with an API token.
-This is the most secure way to authenticate.
-The API token must be set directly in the config file:
+Zabbix-cli also supports authentication with an API token specified directly in the config file:

 ```toml
 [api]